 - Copyright Renewal Database

-If you have questions concerning copyright or other licensing issues may be sent to copyright [at] mcgill [dot] ca.
+Questions concerning copyright or other licensing issues may be sent to copyright [at] mcgill [dot] ca.

 McGill users also are urged to refer to complementary policies such as the Policy on the Responsible Use of McGill Information Technology Resources.
 McGill users are individually responsible for complying with the terms outlined in these policies.